aselims/sanad/public/blog/success-story-transportation.md

 Building on this success, the collaboration has expanded to include additional features such as public transportation optimization and emergency vehicle prioritization.

-This case demonstrates how SANAD can bring together diverse stakeholders to create innovative solutions to complex challenges.
+This case demonstrates how Saned can bring together diverse stakeholders to create innovative solutions to complex challenges.